MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 Q# is a high-level, [open-source](https://github.com/microsoft/qsharp) programming language for developing and running quantum algorithms.
 The Q# programming language is included in the Quantum Development Kit (QDK).
 For more information, see [Set up the Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview).

-When writing algorithms, a quantum programming language should meet the following language, compiler, and runtime requirements:
+As a quantum programming language, Q# meets the following language, compiler, and runtime requirements:

 - **Abstract qubits:** Quantum algorithms use qubits that aren't tied to specific hardware or layout.
 The compiler and runtime handle the mapping from program qubits to physical qubits.
 - **Quantum and classical computing:** The ability to perform classical and quantum computations is essential in a universal quantum computer.